latifadidialaoui/PROJET-DATA-MINING/README.md

 # Data Mining

 This project aims to detect fraudulent transactions using machine learning techniques and feature engineering.
 The dataset includes numerical, categorical, and text data.
-Advanced preprocessing methods, such as TF-IDF feature extraction, normalization, and categorical encoding, were applied to prepare the data for model training.
-Multiple machine learning models, including SVM and KNN, were trained to classify transactions as fraudulent or legitimate.
+Advanced preprocessing methods, such as TF-IDF feature extraction, were employed to extract relevant features from the text data.
+Following this, feature selection techniques, including embedded approaches like Lasso and Random Forest importance, were used to identify the most significant characteristics, enhancing the model's predictive accuracy.
+Multiple machine learning models, including SVM and KNN, were then trained to classify transactions as fraudulent or legitimate.

 ![image](https://github.com/user-attachments/assets/9cebadab-d6ca-49d8-90ef-b18d746bd2bf)